neomond/texnoera-ecommerce-reactjs/README.md

-# E-commerce site about women's tuxedos
+# E-commerce site about women tuxedos
 You can find video and screenshots in src folder ✨